CodeEagle/CodableStoreKit/README.md

 // Observe
 codableStore.observe(user) { (event) in
-    // Evaluate if the Event is .saved or .deleted
+    switch event {
+    case .saved(let object, let container):
+        break
+    case .deleted(let object, let container):
+        break
     }
+}
 ```

-Finish 🙌 head over to the Advanced section to explore in depth the full capabilities of the `CodableStoreKit`
+That's it 🙌 head over to the Advanced section to explore the full capabilities of the `CodableStoreKit`.

 ## Advanced
 The Advanced section will explain all capabilities of the `CodableStoreKit` in depth.